 In customs warehousing the holder of the procedure is the company, which draws-up the customs declaration regarding goods to be deposited in the warehouse.
 The holder of the procedure is always responsible for the customs declaration and its data content.
 Depending on the type of warehouse, the responsibility can also include record keeping.

-All goods brought into the country must be presented to Customs.
-Transports arriving by road are presented to Customs, or else the transport operator submits an electronic manifest presentation to Customs.
-If the undeclared goods are subsequently unloaded into a temporary storage facility, you have 90 days from the date of the manifest presentation, i.e. about three months, to decide what you aim to do with the goods.
-You can for instance re-export the goods out of the EU or clear them through Customs into Finland.
+All goods that are brought into the country must be presented to customs.
+Goods that are transported by road directly from outside the EU are presented to Customs at a customs office.
+For goods arriving by other modes of transport, the transport company submits an electronic presentation notification.
+If undeclared goods are unloaded after this into a temporary storage facility, you have 90 days, i.e. approximately three months, to decide what to do with the goods after the date when the presentation notification was submitted.
+You can, for example, export the goods out of the EU or clear them to Finland.

-Please note that 90 days is the maximum time provided by law, and some of the temporary storage keepers apply a shorter time limit.
+Please note that 90 days is the maximum time provided by law, and it cannot be extended.
+Some temporary storage operators implement a shorter time limit.

 Goods under the customs warehousing procedure can under certain circumstances be moved under this procedure, which means that they do not have to be transited.
 No separate authorisation is needed for moving the goods.
 However, legislation requires that the location and movements of the goods are entered into the warehouse records.

 - Transfer from the place where the goods were placed under the procedure means that, for example, goods that have arrived in Finland by sea can be placed under the customs warehousing procedure already in the harbour.
 After this, they can be moved from the place where they were placed under the procedure (entry to warehouse).

 - Moving goods between warehouses mentioned in the same authorisation means that goods can be moved between these warehouses without customs formalities.